Spain's PM appeals to court over Catalan independence

 The reform of the parliament's rules, passed by Catalan MPs on Tuesday, allows a political group to push a bill through an emergency single reading, reducing the time for debates and the possibilities for amendments.

-The move follows a draft referendum bill presented early July, which says the parliament would declare Catalonia's independence "within two days" if voters opt for it on 1 October.
+A draft referendum bill was presented early July, which says the parliament would declare Catalonia's independence "within two days" if voters opt for it on 1 October.

 The Catalan parliament's reform would "liquidate national sovereignty," Rajoy said on Friday.

-Note: This article was corrected on Friday at 16.50.
-It originally said that the reform of the Catalan parliament procedure would facilitate a vote to declare independence, whereas in fact it would facilitate the adoption of the bill calling for the independence referendum.